EhWhoAmI/Monster-Quest/README.md

 ### Notes
   - We use the xom library for XML parsing.
 The website can be found [here](http://xom.nu)
-  - This game is still in development
+  - This game is still in development :wink:
   - We are coming up with the images for the classes!